anaswara-e/sales-forecasting-lstm-analysis/README.md

-# 📊 Sales Forecasting using LSTM with Feature Impact Analysis
+# 📊 Sales Forecasting using LSTM with Feature Impact Analysis.

 ## 🚀 Overview
 This project focuses on forecasting retail sales using Deep Learning (LSTM) and analyzing model behavior under different feature configurations.